-You’ll notice a few red pepper rings in the mix.
-Those are still jalapenos, just ones I left on the plant too long and have turned red as they’ve fully ripened.
+You'll notice a few red pepper rings in the mix.
+Those are also jalapeno peppers, just ones I left on the plant too long and have turned red as they've fully ripened.
 Whoops!
-They’re basically the same as the green jalapenos you’ll find, if not a little hotter, so no need to try and replicate how this batch looks exactly.
+They're basically the same as the green jalapenos you'll find, if not a little hotter, so no need to try and replicate how this batch looks exactly.
 They do add a colorful twist, though.

-Besides jalapenos, I like the contrast a few non-spicy vegetables add to this pickled jalapeno peppers recipe.
+Besides jalapenos, I like the contrast a few non-spicy vegetables add to this crunchy pickled jalapenos recipe.
 Diced onion and carrots did the trick in rounding out the flavor, and stood up to prolonged refrigerator pickling without becoming mushy.

 As you can see above, the pickled peppers/onions/carrots combination makes a great hot dog/grilled sausage condiment, and are a zingy, fun topping to nachos, baked enchiladas, tacos, etc.

 Those are the ways we've been enjoying them so far.
 Let me know if you've found other ways we should try out!

 At the risk of sounding like a helicopter food blogger, this recipe notes section is full of warnings!

 - Please use gloves when slicing the peppers.
 My motto with this is "better safe than sorry" as the seeds and oil can not only leave your skin with a burning sensation, but can accidentally transfer to your eyes if you absent-mindedly touch them afterwards.
 This is all especially true when handling a lot of jalapenos at a time like you will be in this recipe.